fpom/pytl/README.md

   - Boolean values are `true` and `false`
   - atoms are written as `"V=1"` is they were not quoted, or `"V"` is they were quoted

 `Phi.its_ltl()` returns a string that encodes a LTL formula into the syntax expected by tool `its-ltl`.
 The formula has to be valid LTL.
 The syntax for `its-ltl` is as the general syntax without any quantifier nor actions.
-Then, operators, modalities, Boolean, and atoms are translated as for `its_ctl`.
+Then, operators, modalities, Boolean values, and atoms are translated as for `its-ctl`.

 ## Adding more translations